vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 - `Move Constructor` — creates a new array by moving elements from another array, leaving the original array in a valid, but unspecified state.
 This avoids the overhead of copying and instead merely shifts the ownership of the memory.
 - `Copy Assignment Operator` — overwrites every element of already existing array with the corresponding element of another array by copying them.
 - `Move Assignment Operator` — overwrites every element of already existing array with the corresponding element of another array by moving them, leaving the original array in a valid, but unspecified state.
 This avoids the overhead of copying and instead merely shifts the ownership of the memory.
-- `Destructor` — performs end-actions on array: for primitive data types does nothing because they don't hold resources that need to be explicitly cleaned up, for complex data types calls the corresponding destructors.
+- `Destructor` — performs end-actions on array: deallocates all elements in the array, calling destructors for complex data types to ensure resources are cleaned up.

 ---
 <p align="center"><img src="./Images/OperationsIterators.png"/></p>